Understanding the Three Form Types

 4. Configure section permissions

-After the public submission, configure permissions for internal sections using Section Permissions.
+After the handover point, configure who can access and manage the internal sections using Section Permissions.

-First, add or create groups you need to access this form template.
+First, set up the user groups who need access.
 Learn more about Managing and Creating Custom Groups here.

 5. Add additional internal sections (optional)